If you’re with Auntie Sheila when you get this message, remind her that for Xmas 1976 she bought me this book about woodland insects.

 Sheila encouraged me to pursue my interest in nature, saying that a knowledge of pollinators is as important as a knowledge of fruit trees, and that knowing both is the perfect marriage.

-Auntie’s thoughtful gift resulted in my becoming the worlds foremost photographer of a rare crane fly which lives (or rather lounges) in my garden.
-What comes next?
-Dung beetles?
+I even became the world’s foremost photographer of a rare crane fly which lives in my footpath garden.

-Say Merry Christmas to Auntie, thank her for listening to this teenage gardener and for being supportive and thoughtful.
+Say Merry Christmas to Auntie, thank her for listening to this emerging gardener, for the nourishing conversations we always have, and especially for being supportive and thoughtful.

 Love, Jeremy xx